Billings ovulation method: Function

-In the days leading up to ovulation the cervix responds to oestrogen by producing mucus capable of sustaining sperm survival.
+In the days leading up to ovulation, the cervix responds to estrogen by producing mucus capable of sustaining sperm survival.
 This mucus leaves the vagina as the woman is in an upright position.
 The mucus is observed through the sensation at the vulva and by looking at any cervical secretions.
 Daily charting of these observations will reveal either an unchanging pattern indicating infertility or a changing pattern of sensation and discharge indicating fertility.
 Both of these patterns follow the hormonal patterns which control sperm survival and conception.

 History

 The first recorded observations of the relationship between cervical mucus and survival of spermatozoa come from the mid-19th century.
 The topic was not systematically studied, however, for almost another century.
 In 1948, Erik Odeblad was studying mycoplasms in the female genital tract.
 During the course of his studies, he noticed that cervical mucus changed in a predictable pattern through the course of a woman's cycle.
 He continued his study of the cervix.

 John Billings (1918–2007) was involved with the development of the Billings ovulation method.